barcaroli/LUCAS2022ShinyApp/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit README.Rmd file -->

-This shiny app allows to visualize interactively the points selected in the 2022 round of Eurostat Land Use and Land Cover Survey (LUCAS).

 #################################################################

-Instructions to install and launch the app for visualizing the sampled points in LUCAS 2022 in maps by NUTS0 and NUTS2
+# Shiny application to visualize LUCAS 2022 selected points

+This shiny app allows to interactively visualize the points selected in the 2022 round of Eurostat Land Use and Land Cover Survey (LUCAS).

 #################################################################